SAEON/national-climate-change-response-database/README.md

 # System migrations

 Moving a deployment from one system to another is fairly straightforward - just deploy to a new server, restore the database and update configuration.
-However there is are a couple caveats:
+However there are a couple caveats:

 1. Don't forget to move the uploads directory to the environment!
 Look at the configuration value `FILES_DIRECTORY` on your current deployment to see where files are uploaded to
 2. **file uploads are referenced in SQL Server via absolute paths.
 As such, you will need to update the file paths referenced in Sql Server**